 A sudden loss requires a sudden rallying of your friends.
 The Jewish faith has a tradition, sitting shiva, in which friends gather respectfully around a person who has suffered a loss.
 They let this person guide the interaction.
 There is no automatic reminiscing, rationalizing, philosophizing or advice-giving.
 Hopefully there is no nervous laughter.
 They bring food.
 They dress conservatively—no showing up in short shorts, plunging necklines or high heels.
 It isn't possible for a grieving person to look good, they understand, and cover the mirrors.
 This tradition asks friends to be simply, compassionately present.

-But a sudden loss also requires friends to understand that the deepest part of the grief will come later, after the shock has worn off.
+But a such a loss also requires friends to understand that the deepest part of the grief will come later, after the shock has worn off.
 Shiva-type friends are equally important then.
 This page is about helping a friend get through the shock of a sudden loss.
 I'll be adding material as I develop it, but please contact me with your own contributions, stories and suggestions.
 You can email me (firstname.lastname@example.org) or use the form below.

 Whether the loss is from death, a devastating fire, the breakup of a significant relationship, having suffered a permanent injury or been dealt a devastating diagnosis, an unexpected loss causes shock.
 Shock blunts emotions and makes carrying out the day-to-day tasks of living (feeding yourself and anyone who depends on you, organizing, keeping bills paid and people informed) difficult to carry out.
 Regardless of the cause, life for the person or people directly impacted has taken a radical turn for the worst.
-Try to put yourself in your friend's shoes: don't speak without thinking and try to meet some of the obvious needs, even without asking Is there anything I can do?
+Try to put yourself in your friend's shoes: don't speak without thinking and try to take care of the obvious needs, even without asking "Is there anything I can do?"